harvester/docs/docs/vm/live-migration.md

 ## Aborting a Migration

 1. Go to the **Virtual Machines** page.
 1. Find the virtual machine in migrating status that you want to abort.
-Select **Vertical ⋮ (... ) > Abort Migration**.
+Select **⋮ > Abort Migration**.

 ## Migration Timeouts